There are many areas on a WordPress website where you can add affiliate links to:

-Overview of your website and where you’ll be placing your links:
+Your WordPress website and where you’ll be placing affiliate links:

 The area I circled is where we’ll be putting an affiliate link.
 When you do this for your website, just know you can change the words.
 The object here is to “hide” your affiliate link within the text.